-Accounts receivable (AR) refer to the money your customers owe you.
+Accounts receivable (AR) refers to the money your customers owe you.
 An invoice (or bill) is a part of your accounts receivable until it is settled (paid).

-The term “accounts receivable” refers to both the money owed and the process of collecting it.
-Sending invoices, checking if they have been paid, chasing outstanding payments, and matching payments to invoices (also known as payments reconciliation) are all part of the accounts receivable management.
+The term accounts receivable refers to both the money owed and the process of collecting it.
+Sending invoices, checking if they have been paid, chasing outstanding payments, and matching payments to invoices (also known as payments reconciliation) are all part of accounts receivable management.
 “Bills receivable” or simply “invoicing” are the other names used to describe the accounts receivable process.

 What is the process of AR collection?

-The effectiveness of a business’s AR collection process may be determined by calculating its accounts receivable turnover ratio as well as the number of days sales outstanding.
-It is important to note that a sound AR collection process aims not only to retrieve unpaid invoices faster but also to preserve good client relationships – a crucial aspect often overlooked.
+The effectiveness of a business’s AR collection process may be determined by calculating its accounts receivable turnover ratio as well as the number of days sales outstanding (DSO).
+It’s important to note that a sound AR collection process doesn’t just retrieve unpaid invoices faster but also preserves good client relationships – a crucial aspect that’s often overlooked.

 Why does it matter to stay in control of accounts receivable?